sp-Homogeneous Linear Orderings: Index Sets

 In particular, note that, for any finite $k$, $\eta + k + \eta$ is weakly homogeneous, whereas $\eta + \omega + \eta$ is not weakly homogeneous.

-For the completeness, we use the technique of Proposition \ref{shnotisom} to define a block $[a_e]$ which has finite type if $e \in Cof$, and otherwise has type $\omega$.
+For the completeness, we will use the technique of Proposition \ref{shnotisom} to define a block $[a_e]$ that has finite type if $e \in Cof$, and otherwise has type $\omega$.
 Now we are simply building copies of $\eta$ on both sides of this block.
-Thus, when the construction calls for discarding some elements at the end of $[a_e]$ at stage $s$, we simply move them into the copy of $\eta$ which we are building on the right.
+Thus, when the construction requires discarding some elements at the end of $[a_e]$ at stage $s$, we simply move them into the copy of $\eta$, which we are building on the right.
 At the end of the construction, we have $L_{f(e)} = \eta + [a_e] + \eta$.
 It follows that $L_{f(e)}$ is weakly homogeneous if and only if $e \in Cof$. \end{proof}

-We note that $L$ is homogeneous if and only if it has no successors. $L$ is weakly homogeneous if and only if it has finitely many successors, and this is also if and only if $L$ is relatively computably categorical.
+We note that $L$ is homogeneous if and only if it has no successors.
+Also, $L$ is weakly homogeneous if and only if it has finitely many successors, and this is also if and only if $L$ is relatively computably categorical.
 This is all explored in detail in \cite{AC17}.

-\begin{proposition} For any $n \in \omega$, \begin{enumerate} \item $\{e: |Bk(L_e)| \geq n\}$ is $\Sigma^0_3$. \item $\{e: |Bk(L_e)| \leq n\}$ is $\Pi^0_3$. \item $\{e: |Bk(L_e)| = n\}$ is $D^0_3$. \item $\{e: Bk(L_e) \text{is finite}\}$ is $\Sigma^0_4$. \item $\{e: Bk(L_e) \cong \omega\}$ and $\{e: Bk(L_e) \cong \omega^*\}$ , and $\{e: Bk(L_e) \cong \zeta\}$ are all $\Pi^0_5$; \item $\{e: Bk(L_e) \cong \eta\}$ is $\Pi^0_4$. \item $\{e: Bk(L_e) \cong n \cdot \eta\}$ is $\Pi^0_5$. \item $\{e: Bk(L_e) \cong \omega \cdot \eta\}$ is $\Pi^0_4$. \end{enumerate} \end{proposition}
+\begin{proposition} For any $n \in \omega$: \begin{enumerate} \item $\{e: |Bk(L_e)| \geq n\}$ is $\Sigma^0_3$; \item $\{e: |Bk(L_e)| \leq n\}$ is $\Pi^0_3$; \item $\{e: |Bk(L_e)| = n\}$ is $D^0_3$; \item $\{e: Bk(L_e) \text{is finite}\}$ is $\Sigma^0_4$; \item $\{e: Bk(L_e) \cong \omega\}$ and $\{e: Bk(L_e) \cong \omega^*\}$ , and $\{e: Bk(L_e) \cong \zeta\}$ are all $\Pi^0_5$; \item $\{e: Bk(L_e) \cong \eta\}$ is $\Pi^0_4$; \item $\{e: Bk(L_e) \cong n \cdot \eta\}$ is $\Pi^0_5$; \item $\{e: Bk(L_e) \cong \omega \cdot \eta\}$ is $\Pi^0_4$. \end{enumerate} \end{proposition}

 \begin{proof} These all follow from the proof of Proposition \ref{Le1} together with Proposition \ref{block1}, by replacing each $x<y$ with $[x] < [y]$. \end{proof}